Mathematical forecasting

 The course joins two parts of the problem statements in Machine Learning.
 The first part comes from the structure of the measured data.
 The data come from Physics, Chemistry, and Biology and have intrinsic algebraic structures.
 These structures are parts of the theory that stands behind the measurement.
 The second part comes from errors in the measurement.
 The stochastic nature of errors requires statistical methods of analysis.
 So this course joins algebra and statistics.
 It is devoted to the problem of predictive model selection.

 Mathematical forecasting methods play a crucial role in scientific research and industry.
 The distinction between forecasting and machine learning methods lies in the algebraic structures.
 We build forecasting models not only in vector spaces but also in vector fields.
 These fields include time and space and have a continuous nature.
 We propose a holistic approach to teaching this course: we must consider mathematical methods that combine continuous-time high-dimensional vector and tensor fields.
 We discuss linear, differential, and non-linear models.
-We introduce model ensembles to reveal both the source and the target space dependencies.
+We introduce model ensembles to reveal the source and target space dependencies.

 Lectures